timveil/hdp-vagrant-base/README.md

 # HDP Vagrant Base

-Base Vagrant box used by https://github.com/timveil/hdp-vagrant-generator.
-For detailed released information see https://atlas.hashicorp.com/timveil/boxes/centos7-hdp-base

-The box is based off of https://atlas.hashicorp.com/centos/boxes/7.
-Additional modifications include:
+## Overview

+This is a Vagrant box that can serve as a sensible base to install the Hortonworks Data Platform (HDP).
+This box is based on Centos 7 (https://atlas.hashicorp.com/centos/boxes/7) and includes the below modifications, consistent with Hortonworks documentation (http://docs.hortonworks.com/)

+## Modifications

 * installation of the following packages
   * ntp